NYULibraries/nyu_ead_export_plugin/README.md

 ## Plugin Organization
 * plugin_info.txt: a file that contains the plugin version and the config invocation in ArchivesSpace to add the plugin.
 This is used in deployment to automatically add this plugin to the ASpace config file
 * .travis.yml: yml file containing instructions for travis to generate builds based on the file's parameters
+    * **Note**: To use travis, the user needs to register themselves with [travis](http://travis-ci.org) and give it permissions to the relevant repository.
 * build.xml: xml file for the application build
 * backend:
     * plugin_init.rb: file that contains calls to the files being used in the plugin